 Keep Yii Packages Updated

-To upgrade Yii 2 framework, make sure you have a global installation of the latest version of the composer asset plugin and a stable version of Composer so everything works properly.
+To upgrade Yii 2 framework, make sure you have a global installation of the latest version of the composer asset plugin and a stable version of Composer, so that everything works properly on your PHP website hosting.

 The easiest way of updating Yii 2 is by running the composer require command with the proper version number.
 For instance, to update to version 2.0.10, use the following command.